wikindx/wikindx/website/web/src/content/contributing/website.md

 ## Configuration and changes to the Grav Learn theme

 The configuration file is `website/web/src/config.toml`.
 It follow the documentation of the theme and Hugo with some exceptions.
-The __pre__ attribut of the `[[menu.shortcuts]]` section have been hacked to set the id of a SVN icon bundled in a custom webfont build with the [icomoon.io](icomoon.io) tool.
-It's not anymore some HTML code displayed before an entry of the __more__ menu.
-The file `website/web/src/icomoon.io.wikindx.project.json` is a configuration for `website/web/src/themes/hugo-theme-learn/static/fonts/custom-font-awesome.svg`, build with icomoon.io tool.
+The __pre__ attribute of the `[[menu.shortcuts]]` section have been hacked to set the id of a SVN icon bundled in a custom webfont build with the [icomoon.io](icomoon.io) tool.
+It's no longer HTML code displayed before an entry of the __more__ menu.
+The file `website/web/src/icomoon.io.wikindx.project.json` is a configuration for `website/web/src/themes/hugo-theme-learn/static/fonts/custom-font-awesome.svg`, and is built with the icomoon.io tool.

 Others customization are extensive changes to layout and static files of the theme to optimise the loading time and reduce the size of the generated website.
 The left column is also entirely customised.

 The three files below are called by `cli-make-web.php` to bundle and minify CSS and JS scripts on the fly during the generation.
 Only their byproducts are included in the final website.
-The build script also minify all HTML files after Hugo generation.
+The build script also minifies all HTML files after Hugo generation.

 ~~~~plain
 website/web/src/themes/hugo-theme-learn/static/css/minified.css.php